No. 7 USC hosts Cambridge and No. 8 Ohio State

 Los Angeles; Saturday, 9 p.m.
 EST

-BOTTOM LINE: No. 8 Ohio State visits No. 7 USC after Jaloni Cambridge scored 21 points in Ohio State’s 65-52 loss to the UCLA Bruins.
+BOTTOM LINE: No. 8 Ohio State faces No. 7 USC after Jaloni Cambridge scored 21 points in Ohio State’s 65-52 loss to the UCLA Bruins.

-The Trojans are 10-1 on their home court.
-USC ranks ninth in college basketball with 38.5 rebounds led by Rayah Marshall averaging 8.9.
+The Trojans are 10-1 in home games.
+USC is third in the Big Ten with 26.1 defensive rebounds per game led by Rayah Marshall averaging 6.2.

 The Buckeyes are 9-2 against Big Ten opponents.
-Ohio State is seventh in the Big Ten with 10.7 offensive rebounds per game led by Ajae Petty averaging 2.6.
+Ohio State is 18-2 when it wins the turnover battle and averages 12.1 turnovers per game.

-USC averages 7.0 made 3-pointers per game, 1.5 more made shots than the 5.5 per game Ohio State gives up.
-Ohio State has shot at a 45.3% clip from the field this season, 10.0 percentage points higher than the 35.3% shooting opponents of USC have averaged.
+USC scores 83.1 points, 24.0 more per game than the 59.1 Ohio State allows.
+Ohio State averages 6.5 made 3-pointers per game this season, 1.5 more made shots on average than the 5.0 per game USC gives up.

-The Trojans and Buckeyes meet Saturday for the first time in conference play this season.
+The Trojans and Buckeyes square off Saturday for the first time in conference play this season.

-Petty is averaging 9.5 points and seven rebounds for the Buckeyes.
-Chance Gray is averaging 1.8 made 3-pointers over the last 10 games.
+Cotie McMahon is averaging 16.4 points for the Buckeyes.
+Cambridge is averaging 14.5 points, 5.1 rebounds and 3.1 assists over the last 10 games.

 LAST 10 GAMES: Trojans: 9-1, averaging 80.8 points, 36.8 rebounds, 16.4 assists, 11.3 steals and 6.5 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 61.4 points per game.